-Using the pair $(E,F)$ we obtain $S^1$ parametrized family of Cauchy-Riemann operators with boundary condition.
-Namely for $t \in S^1$ we consider
+Using the pair $(E,F)$, we obtain an $S^1$-parametrized family of Cauchy--Riemann operators with boundary condition.
+Namely, for $t \in S^1$ we consider

 on $E\vert_{\{t\} \times D^2}$ with boundary condition determined by $F$ and obtain family of index bundle that is a real vector bundle over $S^1$.
-Using the fact the 2nd Stiefel-Whiteney class of $F$ is nonzero the calculation in the proof of \cite[Proposition 8.1.7]{fooobook2} shows that this bundle is unoriented.
+Using the fact that the 2nd Stiefel--Whitney class of $F$ is nonzero, the calculation in the proof of \cite[Proposition 8.1.7]{fooobook2} shows that this bundle is unoriented.